Normal Vital Signs Chart

 Heart rate

-A heart rate (pulse) between 60 and 100 beats per minute is generally considered healthy within the normal range.
+A heart rate (pulse) between 60 and 100 beats per minute is generally considered healthy within the normal range, particularly for adolescentes and adults.
 Typical results include an elevated heart rate (tachycardia), which may indicate stress, anxiety, or cardiovascular issues.
-Conversely, a slow heart rate (bradycardia) might be linked to side effects from medication or certain neurological conditions.
+Conversely, a slow heart or pulse rate (bradycardia) might be linked to side effects from medication or certain neurological conditions.

 Respiratory rate